irlcode/RFSD/README.md

 - Fixed a bug in summation of negative lines when calculating line 2400 (net profit).
 The bug was identified in #7 and the fix is explained in #8.
 - Fixed a bug in adjustment of line 1300 (total capital and reserves) and 2500 (result of the period).
 See #9 for an explanation.

+The updated lines 2400 are quite different from the original values.
+The value of line 2400 changed in 6-11% of observations in 2011-2018 and in about 25% observations in 2019-2023, the summed difference in the original and new values ranges from 5% to 110% depending on year.
+The fix for sign inconsistency implies revising scripts for all calculations where negative-only, those ()-ed in statement forms, variables were used.

 ## ToDo and Known Deficiencies
 Below is our To-Do list, we will be grateful for any contributions you can make.
 If you spot a bug, just raise it as a GitHub issue.